-During September and October, Lake Arrowhead Village hosts a variety of bands and serves classic German foods to celebrate Oktoberfest.
+During September and October, Lake Arrowhead Village hosts various bands and serves classic German foods to celebrate Oktoberfest.
 Admission and parking are free.

 We have been visiting Lake Arrowhead since dating back in the ’90s.
-It is a very special place, filled with many special memories, including our engagement proposal next to the lake.
+It is a special place, filled with many unforgettable memories, including our engagement proposal next to the lake.
 We’ve brought our boys on countless day trips and mini-vacations to this beautiful escape away from the city.

-October is an especially fun time to visit Lake Arrowhead Village.
+October is an enjoyable time to visit Lake Arrowhead Village.
 The leaves are starting to change colors, the air is crisp, and the sun is still shining brightly through the clouds above.
 But another reason to visit in the fall is Oktoberfest!

 Festive music, lively games, and dance parties are scheduled throughout the day.
 German bands play traditional music, contemporary music, and fun songs like the Chicken Dance.
 Musical chairs, sausage toss, and stein holding are some of the games played.
 If you want to participate in the games, make sure you sign up at the stage.